ayl48/FastRobots/source/Lab5.md

 # Lab 5: Linear PID Control and Linear Interpolation
+The objective of this lab

 ## Prelab
-First, I separated my previous lab code for motor control and ToF into header and CPP files to improve code organization.
+I began by separating my previous lab code for motor control and ToF into header and CPP files to improve code organization.
+Additionally, I created a new header file specifically for my PID control functions.
 Due to time constraints, I have not yet created a header file for my IMU code.
 The header files are shown below.

 Motor header file:
 ![](images/Lab5/motor_header.jpeg)